wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * User Access and Interface Layer
    <br /><br />

-   The IoT Lens consists of these layers:
+   The AWS IoT Lens consists of these layers:

    * Design and Manufacturing Layer
    * Edge Layer